sandbox/prouvost/README

 The last update was made in January 2024.
 It was necessary due to the struct Adapt being removed from src/ during the previous year, as the funtion calls using it were deemed to be done in an obsolete way.
 As a consequence, the current implementation of my code triggers a warning at compilation, but it has no impact on the computations.

-In this case, the interpolaiton error alone does not provide optimal meshes, ||u'|| dominates and is not related to the interpolation error for meshes with a too high compression ratio.
-The constraint limits this compression ratio and allows to find nearly optimal meshes.
+For this function, the interpolation error alone does not lead to optimal meshes.
+The term ||u'|| dominates the adaptation process and becomes disconnected from the interpolation error when the mesh compression ratio is too large.
+The mesh-size constraint limits this compression ratio and enables the construction of nearly optimal meshes.

 Outputs